mandt-lab/RD-sandwich/README.md

 other than access to its samples, a common setting in applications like image compression.

-We estimate an upper bound on the R-D function using an SGD version of the BA algorithm that is scalable to high-resolution image datasets, and draw a close connection to a family of beta-VAEs and neural compression autoencoders.
+We estimate an upper bound on the R-D function using an SGD version of the BA algorithm that is scalable to high-resolution image datasets, based on a close theoretical connection to beta-VAEs and neural compression autoencoders.
 To verify the tightness of our upper bounds, we also develop a lower bound algorithm based on Csiszár's dual characterization of the R-D function.
 Due to the associated computational challenges, we restrict to a squared error distortion and a continuous reproduction alphabet, and obtain non-trivial lower bound estimates on data with relatively low intrinsic dimensions, ranging from particle